-The bill amends Section 18-8807 of the Idaho Code to establish new provisions regarding civil causes of action related to abortions.
-It allows various family members of a preborn child, including the mother, father, grandparents, siblings, and aunts or uncles, to file lawsuits against medical professionals who have attempted or performed abortions in violation of the law.
-The bill specifies that plaintiffs can seek damages, including a minimum of $20,000, as well as costs and attorney's fees.
-Additionally, it introduces a timeline for filing actions and allows defendants to file a special motion for expedited dismissal within 60 days of being served with a complaint.
+The bill amends Section 18-8807 of the Idaho Code to establish new provisions regarding civil causes of action related to abortions attempted or performed in violation of the Fetal Heartbeat Preborn Child Protection Act.
+It allows various relatives of the preborn child, including the mother, father, grandparents, siblings, and aunts or uncles, to maintain an action for damages against medical professionals who knowingly or recklessly violate the law.
+The bill introduces a special motion for expedited dismissal that defendants can file within sixty days of being served with a complaint, which will stay all other proceedings until the court rules on the motion.
+Additionally, it sets a timeline for the court to hear and rule on such motions, ensuring that the process is expedited.

 Engrossment 1: 18-8807